-Constitutional Issues: Illegal Searches & Seizures in California
+Constitutional Issues: Illegal Searches And Seizures

 We each have a fundamental constitutional right against government agents making illegal searches and seizures.
 The Fourth Amendment protects your right to privacy.
 You have the right to be free from unreasonable searches and seizures in your home, as the driver or passenger in a car, and when you walk down the street.
 You have the right to refuse to agree to an officer’s request that you submit to a search.
 You do not give any reason for refusing to consent to a search.
 Your constitutional rights against unreasonable intrusions into your privacy are reinforced by state constitutions and by state and federal statutes.

 However, the government has become increasingly aggressive in searching homes, businesses, vehicles, email and cell phone traffic and individuals both with and without search warrants.
 The experienced attorneys at Sugarman & Cannon will protect your rights by seeking to suppress any evidence that was seized through an illegal search or seizure.